Shenandoah University Financial Policies & Procedures

 - Room and Board charges are refunded on a prorated basis through the first 15 weeks of the term.
 Residence Hall damage deposits will be fully refunded provided that no damages have been assessed and there are no outstanding charges on the student’s account.

 - Students will be responsible for paying any debts remaining on the student’s account in full within 30 days of withdrawing from the University.
-If payment is not received the account will be transfered to collections and the student will be responsible for paying any and all collection expenses and/ or attorney’s fees.
+If payment is not received the account will be transferred to collections and the student will be responsible for paying any and all collection expenses and/ or attorney’s fees.

 Refund Request Information